 Mission: The goal of the Garcia MRSEC pre-college programs has been to convey to young students and their teachers the excitement of polymer materials research, to suggest possible career options, and to provide the opportunity to use polymer science to enhance the regular science teaching curriculum.

-our summer activities
+our summer activities of 2014

 This is an intensive seven week program for gifted high school students which combines formal instruction with independent research and allows students to design original research projects with guidance from Garcia Center faculty, students, and staff.
 Students can continue during the academic year in the Mentor Program, which allows them to plan a research schedule with a MRSEC faculty mentor throughout the year.
 Pre-arranged transportation and class schedules are coordinated with local school boards to enable students from a large geographical area to enroll in the program.
 Almost three hundred high school students have participated in this program since its inception.

 The students have consistently won recognition for their research through national competitions